spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-category-image-feature.md

 ### 3) Configure export to Redis

+To configure export to Redis, follow steps in the subsections below.

 #### Set up event listeners

 {% info_block infoBox %}

-In this step, you will enable publishing of table changes (create, edit, delete to `spy_category_image_storage` and synchronization of data to Storage.)
+In this step, you enable publishing of table changes—create, edit, delete to `spy_category_image_storage` and synchronization of data to Storage.

 {% endinfo_block %}